 How can you train for it?

 Professionals define MS as one of the three primary ways to trigger muscle growth.
-But we must confess that Metabolic Stress is not our favorite form of training as we prefer the mechanical tension in the form of progressive overload.
-You know keep life simple, just go to the gym, do heavy squats, deadlifts, other compound movements and keep increasing your weight.
+But we must confess that Metabolic Stress is not our favorite form of training as we prefer mechanical tension in the form of progressive overload.
+You know keep life simple, just go to the gym, do heavy squats, deadlifts, and other compound movements, and keep increasing your weight.

 So it is critical for you to understand that all three methods of eliciting hypertrophy plus knowing how to train for them, will not only get you better gains but also increase your will to keep training for longer.

 In MS we do specific training programs so as to increase the blood flow to the cells.
 No wonder, then that it is also referred to as “pump” training.
 It makes your muscles more vascular.
 And your muscles feel and look like they are going to explode!